nguyentuc/LLM_reasoning_training/README.md

 | Appendix E                                                   | TBA                                                          |
 | Appendix F: Common Approaches to LLM Evaluation              | - [chF_main.ipynb](chF/01_main-chapter-code/chF_main.ipynb)  |

-(Please see the [setup_tips](ch02/https://github.com/rasbt/reasoning-from-scratch/blob/main/ch02/01_main-chapter-code/python-instructions.md) doc for additional recommendations.)

-&nbsp;
-## Exercises

-Each chapter of the book includes several exercises.
-The solutions are summarized in Appendix B, and the corresponding code notebooks are available in the main chapter folders of this repository (for example,  [`ch02/01_main-chapter-code/ch02_exercise-solutions.ipynb`](ch02/01_main-chapter-code/ch02_exercise-solutions.ipynb)).

-&nbsp;
 ## Bonus Material

 Several folders contain optional materials as a bonus for interested readers: